Qua-9-9-1/Qua-9-9-1/README.md

 💻 **Technical Experience:**
 - **C:** One year of hands-on experience with diverse projects.
-- **C++** Another year of experiences with other diverse projects.
+- **C++:** Another year of experiences with other diverse projects.
 - **Web Development:** Six months of dedicated work with React.js.
+- **DevOps:** Four months of dedicated work with various tools.
 - **Versatility:** I've also dabbled in various other languages, contributing to light projects.
+- **Electronics:** I've been working on several arduino project with various components.
-- **Current Focus:** Currently working on advanced projects.
+- **Current Focus:** Currently learning advanced theory of development.

 🌱 **Constantly Learning:**
 - Eager to expand my knowledge and tackle new challenges.
-- Actively working on honing my coding skills and exploring new technologies.
+- Actively working on honing my coding and electronic skills by exploring new technologies.

 <!--